SphericalSilver/Twitter-Sentiment-Analysis---ICC-2019-games-in-Singapore-/README.md

-# Twitter Sentiment Analysis ICC 2019 games in Singapore
+# Twitter Sentiment Analysis of ICC 2019 games in Singapore

 Twitter Sentiment Analysis was performed using the Twitter API to mine the tweets we wanted by hashtag.